CSU-Agricultural-Water-Quality-Program/ALS-Data-Cleaning-Tool/README.md

 * **Code**
     * **config.R** - an R script where data file paths are declared for use in the other scripts.
 This is the only script that needs to be edited by the user to run the code locally.
     * **file-merger.R** - a script that takes the raw files from ALS, cleans the data, and exports as a dataframe and/or CSV file for other uses
-    * **site_selector.Rmd** - a markdown script that produces an HTML report with interactive data visualization and optional data export for a specific research site location as chosen by the user
+    * **site_selector.Rmd** - a markdown script that batch-produces dated folders of site-specific HTML reports, plots, and CSV exports; it can also render one selected site for quick inspection
+    * **render_site_selector.R** - the rendering helper used by `site_selector.Rmd` to discover sites in the current data and keep each site's batch outputs together
     * **water_report.Rmd** - a markdown script that produces a summary of all water quality data for all sites on a YTD basis
 * **Data**
     * a folder containing example data to use in script execution ([please see data disclosure statement](#data-disclosure-statement-for-als-data-cleaning-tool)).